describo/describo.github.io/src/index.md

       <p>
         Interrogate sets of files / folders to extract the themes and narratives that you might want to describe.
-Easily comprehend large swathes of data to find the insights hiding in plain view.
-Use the assistant to provide different perspectives on what you find.
+Easily comprehend large swathes of data to find the insights hiding in the content.
+Use the assistant to provide different perspectives on what you find in order to test hypotheses and ideas.
       </p>
       <p>Watch the video to see the assistant interrogate the RO-Crate paper!</p>
       <FeatureComponent link="/docs/guide/tutorials/assistant-supported-discovery.html" :icon="['fas', 'book']" class="m-1 grow lg:grow-0 bg-blue-200">